Tmux + Claude GenAI: Coding Nirvana

 bind c new-window -c "#{pane_current_path}"

-# -- Reload the config file with prefix + r
+# -- Reload config with prefix + r

 unbind r